chrisburr/gitlab-runner-api/README.rst

 Registering a Runner
 ====================

-The simplest way to register a new :class:`~gitlab_runner_api.Runner` is with the included command line tool:
+The simplest way to register a new `Runner <https://gitlab-runner-api.readthedocs.io/en/latest/runner.html#gitlab_runner_api.Runner>`_ is with the included command line tool:

 .. code-block::